-1. Where you place yourself in the yoga room
+1. Be mindful of where you place yourself in the studio (and don’t be greedy).

-Your Ayurvedic dosha also may play a role in where your comfort zone is in the yoga studio, Brown adds.
+Your Ayurvedic dosha also plays a role in where your comfort zone is in the yoga studio, Brown adds.
 "If you’re in the front to show off and 'prove your moves,' in Ayurveda we would describe that as an overactive pitta, type-A kind of thing.
 Pitta is great and helps us stay driven/motivated, but when it’s out of balance, it shows up in negative qualities of competitiveness, showmanship, or overactive ego (ahamkara).
 The lesson here is to go in the back or the middle to work on that.
-I also often cue these students to place their drishti downward — some of us need our gaze upward with the intent of enhancing self-esteem, but those with overactive pitta may need to look down to look inward.
+I also often cue these students to place their drishti downward—some of us need our gaze upward with the intent of enhancing self-esteem, but those with overactive pitta may need to look down to look inward."

 Conversely, if you always place yourself in the back of the room, you may need to step forward to stop hiding and being afraid, Brown explains.
 "You know what you're doing [in class], and you need to stop comparing yourself to others.
 By moving up, you move into self-study, witnessing yourself instead of turning away and hiding.
 Some of these students may have the heavier qualities of kapha in not wanting to be more dynamic.
 Kaphas like to be comfortable.
 They need to challenge themselves and own it a little more.
 The aim of yoga and what we practice in asana is to be on the edge of discomfort, so you can soothe that edge and know how to do that in real time in the real world."